containeroo/website/content/en/docs/cloudflare-operator/resources/dnsrecord.md

 As described in the Ingress and Gateway API guides, cloudflare-operator can create DNSRecords from Ingress and supported Gateway API route resources.

+DNSRecords are reconciled through the Account selected by their matching Zone.
+If the Zone does not set `spec.accountRef.name`, a DNSRecord can set `spec.accountRef.name` directly.
+If both the Zone and DNSRecord set an Account, they must reference the same Account.

 If you want to create DNSRecords manually, you can use the following example as a starting point:

 ```yaml